visakhanc/usb-ir/README.md

 HID Bootloader option
 ---------------------

 Firmware updates can be done through USB itself!
-For this, HID bootloader should be flashed into the AVR through ISP pins.
+For this, HID bootloader should be initially flashed into the AVR through ISP pins.
+After this, to program firmware using bootloader, just plug in the USB while pressing and holding the button.
+It will get detected as 'HIDBoot' device.
+Now use the command line tool for HID bootloader to program hex files. like this: bootloadHID.exe -r main.hex

-To enter bootloader mode, press and hold the button while plugging the USB; it will get detected as 'HIDBoot' device.
-After this, the command line tool for HID bootloader can be used to load hex files.
-Like this: bootloadHID.exe -r main.hex
+Find the HID bootloader here: [HID bootloader](https://github.com/visakhanc/vusb_projects/tree/master/bootloadHID.2012-12-08)

 Examples